Drunk in Love: Cover versions

 English singer Katy B performed a medley of "Drunk in Love" and Tinashe's "Vulnerable" during Rinse FM sessions at London's Metropolis Studios in late February 2014.
 Sevyn Streeter covered the song live during a concert in March.
 Ed Sheeran also performed an acoustic cover version on the Elvis Duran and the Morning Show broadcast on April 11 and on 4Music on May 9, 2014.
 He had sung the beginning of the song for several seconds the month before during On Air with Ryan Seacrest and decided to fully cover it following fan demands.
 Alternative rock band Grouplove performed a rock-infused cover of the song at the 2014 Coachella Valley Music and Arts Festival.
 The writers of Billboard magazine described it as "earnest and uneven".
 Rita Ora covered "Drunk in Love" on May 25, 2014, during Radio 1's Big Weekend in Glasgow and on the French television show Le Before du Grand Journal the following day.
 In July 2014, Sia performed a cover of the song along with Ed Sheeran and Grouplove on the second episode of VH1's SoundClash.
 During her performance at the G-A-Y club in London in April 2014, British singer Lily Allen appeared wearing a black bikini and a blond wig emulating Beyoncé's look from the song's video, lip-syncing the lyrics for a drag performance.
 She appeared on the stage with a trophy in her hand, getting spilled with water from a bucket and danced in a similar way to the singer.
 Several media outlets and fans on social media alike called it a "mocking" of Beyoncé which Allen further denied on Twitter.
 For the album 'BBC Radio 1 Live Lounge 2014', singer Angel Haze recorded an acoustic cover of the song, including Jay Z's rap verses.
 The cover was highly praised by music critics.
 American rapper Liv included the "surfboard" line in her diss track "Sorry Mrs. Carter".
 Ariana Bacle of Entertainment Weekly described the reference as "a (disapproving) nod" to the original song, while The Daily Beast's Amy Zimmerman praised Liv for criticizing the effectiveness of Beyoncé's analogy.
 The mathcore band Oceans Ate Alaska covered "Drunk in Love" in 2014 for the compilation Punk Goes Pop Vol. 6.

+Lawsuit

+Hungarian singer Mónika Juhász Miczura filed for a lawsuit for using her song "Bajba, Bajba Pelem" in the beginning of the song.